LordTech3/LORD-Account-Manager/README.md

 * All data remains on the local machine.
 * The entire database is stored in a single SQLite file, making it easy to create backups or transfer your data to another system when needed.

-## Disclaimer
+## ⚠️ Disclaimer

-This app was developed as a personal project to explore cryptography and desktop application development in Java.
-While care has been taken to follow good security practices, this project has not been professionally audited.
+This application was developed as a personal project to explore cryptography and desktop application development in Java.
+While care has been taken to follow good security practices, it has not been professionally audited.
 As with any software, undiscovered bugs or security vulnerabilities may still exist.